elotroalex/tcd/residency.md

 by June 1, 2023 and will receive up to \$250 as reimbursement towards their B-1 visa application along with an invitation letter in support of their visa application.

 A jury, including members of the Alice Yard collective and TCD, will assess applications.
-The successful artist will be announced by the end of April 2023, and the residency will run from June 15 to December 15, 2023.
-The recipient will present the work done during the residency at TCD's annual conference in December 2023.
+The successful artist will be announced by the end of May 2023, and the residency will run from June 15 to December 15.
+The recipient will present the work done during the residency at
+TCD's annual conference in December 2023.
 The artist will retain the ownership and copyright of their work, but they must grant TCD non-exclusive rights to present and archive the work on their website